multiversx/mx-deprecated-dapp-core-components/README.md

   </summary>

 ### Transaction Toasts UI
-dapp-core also exposes a toast component for tracking transactions that uses the above mentioned hooks and displays toasts with transactions statuses.
+dapp-core-components also exposes a toast component for tracking transactions that uses the above mentioned hooks and displays toasts with transactions statuses.

 The toasts list is exposed via **DappUI.TransactionsToastList** component and can be used just by rendering it inside the application.